quantificial/demo-spring-war/README.md

 ## Demo of Deploying SpringBoot Program to Tomcat

-packing the program as war file
+packing the spring boot program as war file and it is able to deploy to tomcat 9+